Anmdominguez/Asada_et_al_2023/Readme.md

 The directories are organized in the stepwise manner in which the files were processed:

 * '0.
-Preprocessing and STAR alignment'
+Preprocessing & STAR alignment'
 * '1.
 DE analysis & Transcript Characterization'
 * '2.
 Motif Discovery & Secondary Structure'